gap-packages/meataxe64/README.md

 Clone the GIT repository and then, from the top directory do

 ```
-./autogen.sh
-./configure --with-gap-root=<path to your GAP root directory>
+./configure <path to your GAP root directory>
 make
 ```